OfficeDev/hands-on-labs/O3652/O3652-3 Deep Dive in Office PowerPoint Add-ins/Lab.md

         {
             public string Get()
             {
                 //you can also set format=js to get a JSON response back.
-To keep things concise, we'll use XML. string url = "http://www.bing.com/HPImageArchive.aspx?format=xml&idx=0&n=1";
+For now, we'll use XML. string url = "http://www.bing.com/HPImageArchive.aspx?format=xml&idx=0&n=1";

                 //create the request